 Inspired by Frantz Fanon’s book Black Skin, White Masks, this work uses sculpture, installation, video-art, photography and performance to examine Black consciousness and self-image, as seen through my eldest son’s burgeoning Black manhood in a racist world, and my concerned maternal eyes.
-The trope is the syncretism of Catholicism and the Afro-Cuban religion, Palo.
+The strope in this work is the syncretism of Catholicism and the Afro-Cuban religion, known as “Palo,” in my birth island of Cuba, which resulted from colonialism.

 AIN’T FUNNY CRUCIFIX SCULPTURE